aksommerville/ra3/etc/doc/http.md

 Launches a game.
 Any game in progress will be terminated first.
-A new `play` record will be added.
+A new `play` record will be added and returned.

 Or `/api/terminate` to stop whatever game is in progress and return to the menu.
 The menu itself does not terminate on this, though it technically could.